SamsonIdowu/SamsonIdowu/README.md

 # Hi, I am Samson👋🏽
-**An experienced Cybersecurity Engineer and Researcher with an Msc degree in Security and Network Engineering from Innopolis University.**
+**An experienced Cybersecurity and Infrastructure Engineer with an Msc degree in Security and Network Engineering from Innopolis University.**

-Picture this; it's 2 AM and the company's servers are down, exposing sensitive data to potential attacks.
-As a DevOps, Cybersecurity, and Infrastructure Engineer, I am driven by the urgency to restore operations, protect valuable assets, and prevent future breaches.

-It's not just a job, it's my passion.

 ### **About Me:**